 The man’s G-spot is called P-spot

-The P-spot is the man’s equivalent to the G-spot, where P stands for prostate.
-When the area is massaged it is said to give a different sense of pleasure than when stimulating the penis.
+The P-spot is the man’s equivalent to the G-spot, and P stands for prostate.
+When the area is massaged it offers a different sense of pleasure than when stimulating the penis.

-P-spot can be found in the anus about 5–7 centimeters in the front rectal wall towards the stomach.
-In size is much like a grape or chestnut.
+The P-spot can be found in the anus about 5–7 centimetres in the front rectal wall towards the stomach.
+In size, is much like a grape or walnut.

-The spot can be stimulated with fingers, tongue, dildo or penis.
-A and O are short-cut nails, good hygiene (condom or disposable plastic gloves) and lubricants.
-When using a condom it is important to use a water or silicone based lubricant.
+The spot can be stimulated with fingers, tongue, a dildo or penis.
+Short-cut nails, good hygiene (a condom or disposable plastic gloves) and good lubrication are all absolutely essential.
+When using a condom, it is important to use a water or silicone-based lubricant.
 If you use oil or skin cream instead, the condom may become less durable.
 Belladot Original is a silicone-based lubricant that protects the sensitive mucous membranes of the anus.

-It is different how you experience stimulation of the P-spot.
-For some men there is no extra pleasure experience.
-Some men do not like stimulation in the anus.
-The P-point is also accessible from the outside through the perineum, the area between the anus and the underside of the scrotum.
-A light pressure there may feel nice.
+Different men experience stimulation of the P-spot differently.
+For some men there is no additional pleasure experience.
+Some men do not like stimulation in the anus at all.
+The P-spot is also accessible from the outside through the perineum, the area between the anus and the underside of the scrotum.
+A light pressure applied there can feel very nice.